pndaly/BisQue_Platform_Guide/step7.rst

  4. :ref:`Building The BisQue Version Of The Docker Image`

- 5. :ref:`Tagging The Image For CyVerse Ingestion`
+ 5. :ref:`Adding Deployment Keys To The GitHub Repository`

- 6. :ref:`Deploying The Image`
+ 6. :ref:`Adding The GitHub Repository To The BisQue Build`

- 7. :ref:`Testing The Image Via Condor`
+ 7. :ref:`Deploying The Image On The BisQue Testing Stack`

+|

 Setting Up For The Build Process
 ````````````````````````````````